tkbravo/tkbravo.github.io/index.md

 <h2 style="color:#6f1802;">Portfolio</h2>
-<h3 style="margin-bottom:0;">Using NAIP Imagery to Model Urban Vegetation and Health Outcomes</h3>
+<h3 style="margin-bottom:0;">Urban Vegetation and Respiratory Health, Portland Oregon</h3>
 <p style="margin-top:2px; font-size:0.9em; font-weight:normal; color:#777;">
   2 February 2026
 </p>
 <p>Urban environments shape health in ways that are often visible from space.
 To explore how environmental structure relates to respiratory health, I combined high-resolution aerial imagery with census-tract asthma prevalence estimates.
-Rather than only measuring how much vegetation exists, this analysis focuses on how vegetation is arranged across neighborhoods, specifically, how fragmented or continuous green cover is within each census tract.</p>
+Rather than measuring only how much vegetation exists, this analysis focuses on how vegetation is arranged across neighborhoods, specifically, how fragmented or continuous green cover is within each census tract.<br/>

-<p>By pairing vegetation structure metrics with modeled asthma prevalence from the CDC PLACES dataset, this analysis provides a spatial framework for examining how urban landscape patterns align with respiratory health variation across Portland, Oregon.</p>
+By pairing vegetation structure metrics with modeled asthma prevalence from the CDC PLACES dataset, this analysis creates a spatial framework for examining how urban landscape patterns align with respiratory health variation across Portland, Oregon.</p>
 <b>Background</b><br/>
 Two datasets define the study area:
-<ul><li>Health Data: CDC PLACES 2023 census-tract estimates of adult asthma prevalence for Multnomah County, Oregon.</li>
+<ul><li><b>Health Data:</b> CDC PLACES 2023 census-tract estimates of adult asthma prevalence for Multnomah County, Oregon.</li>
-<li>Environmental Data: National Agriculture Imagery Program (NAIP) aerial imagery, used to compute NDVI and derive vegetation structure metrics.</li></ul>
+<li><b>Environmental Data:</b> National Agriculture Imagery Program (NAIP) aerial imagery, used to compute NDVI and derive vegetation structure metrics.</li></ul>

 <p>NDVI (Normalized Difference Vegetation Index) is widely used for vegetation monitoring because it reflects canopy density, greenness, and photosynthetic activity.
 In urban environments, NDVI can distinguish vegetated from built surfaces and provide a consistent basis for comparing landscape structure across neighborhoods.</p>